 Building An Outdoor Fire Pit With River Rocks

 We regularly hear the question “Can I build a fire pit with river rocks?”
 Who wouldn’t want to construct something out of the beautiful stones they find near bodies of water?
 Stones carved and smoothed by the passage of time and millions of gallons of running water make for beautiful scenery.
 But just because you can do something and just because it would look good doesn’t mean you should.
-In fact, here are some reasons why you shouldn’t build an outdoor fire pit with river rocks.
+In fact, here are some reasons why you shouldn’t build an outdoor fire pit with river rocks (and instead buy a professionally made fire pit).

 River Rocks May Explode Under Heat